Personal tools

 Top 10 tips for a basic e-mail human rights alert:

-2. Write like a newspaper reporter: Grab people's attention at the top with the most important sentences.
+2. Write like a newspaper reporter: Grab people’s attention at the top with the most important sentences.
 Include and double check important facts, such as dates, ages, locations.
-If you have a chronology in your alert - that is, a list of events by date - do not necessarily start the alert with that chronology.
+If you have a chronology in your alert – that is, a list of events by date – do not necessarily start the top of the alert with that chronology.
 Like in a news article, the first few sentences ought to sum up the most important story right now.
-Use simple language almost anyone would understand.
-Including an accurate quote or two from key people, using "quote marks," helps humanize your alert.
+What is your news?
+Use simple language almostanyone would understand.
+Add a headline!
+Then add your ‘byline’ (your name, so people know who wrote it).
+In the text, try to include an accurate “opinion” quote or two from key people, even yourself, using “quote marks,” this helps humanize your alert.
 Please keep your alert civil, and do not use language that would insult an opponent.
-MFI tries to follow MLK guidelines in selecting alerts to re-distribute.
+MFI tries to follow Martin Luther King nonviolence guidelines in selecting alerts to re-distribute.

 3. Encourage readers to network the alert publicly.
-If you do not include that encouragement early on, many people will assume they ought to keep what they receive from you private and confidential.
-Do not "address" the alert only to the MindFreedom office, or to one individual.
-You are issuing an alert to the world!
+If you do notinclude that encouragement early on, many people will assume they ought to keepwhat they receive from you private and confidential.
+Do not “address” the alert only to the MindFreedom office, or to only one individual.
+Remember, you are issuing an alert to the world!

 4. Keep it simple!
 Keep the initial alert to a page or so.
-You can always write more "updates" later!
-This is not the place to write everything... or you will probably lose many readers.
-To start with, one simple clear alert with the basic info is needed.
+Get it out as a plain text e-mail, first.
+You can always write more”updates” and “attached files” and “blogs” later!
+This first alert is not the place to write everything… or you will probably lose many readers.
+To start with, one simple clear alert with thebasic info is needed.
 If you have a complicated campaign you can add a fact sheet and/or timeline to supplement your basic alert.

 To sum up, here are the top three most effective nonviolent weapons in a human rights alert: